kellis-appdynamics/appdContainerized/README.md

 - Docker environment - these instruction assume you have a recent Docker engine running and have all the permissions to run a container on it, as well as have docker-compose configured
 - You have downloaded the AppDynamics Platform install from https://download.appdynamics.com/download/.
 Specifically the "Enterprise Console - 64-bit linux (sh)"
 - Clone this project onto the server that is hosting the Docker engine
+- Copy the install file you downloaded earlier into platformRepo
+- Open up the file "platformRepo/Dockerfile" and make the following changes:
+  - Go down to the "COPY" line that a file like "platform-setup-x64-linux-20.3.5.21927.sh" and change it to match the name of the file you downloaded earlier.
 - Open up the file "platform-solo/docker-compose.yml" and make the following changes:
   - Under "platform->hostname", change the value to match the hostname of the host docker is running on.
 Please keep in mind, it is required by AppDynamics to have a hostname, so an IP or "localhost" won't do.
 - Open up the file "platform-solo/response.varfile" and make the following changes: